andyfitzsuse/andyfitz.github.io/guide.md

 ## How I communicate

 I’m direct and honest but also kind.
 I try very hard to call a spade a spade without getting punched in the mouth.
-Meaning, I'll write with considered language yet be very candid interpersonaly with those I trust.
+Meaning, I'll write with considered language yet be very candid interpersonally with those I trust.

 Logistically:
 <div class="time-management">